Entanglement detection with classical deep neural networks: Multilayer perceptron and the learning procedure

 \be CCE(a_i,i') = -\sum_j \delta_{ji'}\, \log \left( S(a_j) \right) = -\log\left( S(a_{i'}) \right), \ee that depends only on the softmax function of the neuron which is associated to the correct classification.

 The training procedure is organised in epochs of training.
-One epoch entails feeding the network with the whole training set, i.e. using every training sample once to compute an estimation of the loss function gradient.
+Although more than one estimations of the loss function gradient may be performed during one epoch, every sample of the training set contributes on average once to the cited estimations.
 Datasets have a size $S$ that is generally divided into $S/2$ separable and $S/2$ entangled states.
 The batch size, $M$ is the number of samples that are processed before the MLP is updated once.
 Unless stated otherwise, we assume $M=40$.
-The parameter $f$ is the proportion of the whole dataset that is used for training and it is set to $f=0.8$ except stated otherwise.
+The parameter $f$ is the fraction of the whole dataset that is used for training and it is set to $f=0.8$ except where stated otherwise.
 As $M$ takes an integer value between one and the number of samples in the training set, $f\cdot S$, one epoch takes $(f\cdot S)/M$ updates of the trainable parameters.
 The datasets are generated randomly (see appendix \ref{ap:generation}).